mandakan/life-compass/user_stories/user_story_8_2_language_switcher.md

 ## ❓ Refinement Questions

 - Should we detect the user's browser language on the first visit and pre-select it?
+Yes.
 - How do we ensure that all UI components dynamically update on language change without a full page reload?
+Follow best practices based on that we are using i18next.
 - Should we allow users to set different languages for UI and content separately, or should there be a unified language setting?
+Use a unified setting for now.
 - What error handling should be implemented if the language resource file fails to load?
+Default to english or the first available file.
 - How should the app behave in offline mode, particularly if connected language files are not available?
+Is it possible to always cache/load the user's browser language and english to have as fallback?
 - Are there any design guidelines or constraints we need to consider for the placement and style of the language switcher in the UI?
+Follow UX and design best-practices as well as design_principles.md.
+The app must stay distraction free.
 - What are the fallback options if selected language resources are incomplete or missing translations?
+Use english.